noelzach/Students_PLP847_2018/Install Ananconda HPCC.md

 `conda create --name py2 python 2.7`

+The HPCC now defaults to python3, so to create a new environment in python3 enter the following command

+`conda create -n py2 python=2.7`

 You will probably get prompted to install new packages, type ‘y’ and hit "Enter".
 When it is done, display your list of environments with